makerdao/community/governance/polls/Onboard GNO to Spark Protocol - May 15, 2023.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding GNO (Gnosis) to Spark Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding GNO (Gnosis) to Spark Protocol.

 ### Spark Onboarding Parameters